rajiv256/rajiv256.github.io_old/_posts/2017-06-02-Web-Server-in-Rust.md

 A more complicated setup is required to demonstrate the reception mechanism.
 We will keep it for the future.

 ## TODO
 - ~~I was unable to implement the Reception Mechanism as I couldn't get the driver to send an interrupt to the IDT.~~ (Completed)
-- ~~Once the above problem is dealt with, we can handle the reception mechanism.~~ (Completed)
+- ~~Once the above problem is dealt with, we can handle the reception mechanism.~~ (Completed.
+Look at the demo link at the top of the page.)
 - Once that is done, we should think about the kind of server we are trying to implement - FTP, HTTP, UDP etc..,
 - I guess we need an explicit File System and Threads to be enabled in our Unikernel to process user requests.
 - Code the server.

 ---------------------------------------------------------------------------------------------------------

-Now, Try NOT to imagine a pink elephant wearing shades and drinking a coconut in the Hawaii beach.
+Now, Try NOT to imagine a pink elephant sitting in a beach wearing shades and drinking a coconut under an umbrella.

 You just did.
 Cheers!